Homelessness service privacy notice

 3. Data may be shared with the Ministry of Housing, Communities and Local Government - MHCLG (previously known as the Office of the Deputy Prime Minister) as part of the help we provide to you.

-Sharing with MHCLG - How is your information being used?
+Sharing with MHCLG - Why is your information being shared?
+How is your information being used?
 Will it affect you?

 DCLG will use this information for research purposes, to help them work out how much support they will need to provide to us to help you and other people and households in the future.
 It will not affect your benefits, services or any treatment that you get.
 Your information will be anonymised in published research findings and handled with care in accordance with the law.